Unavoidable induced subgraphs in graphs with complete bipartite induced minors: Introduction

 \begin{theorem}[see \cite{DBLP:journals/jgt/SintiariT21}] For all integers $t\geq 1$ and $k\geq 3$, there exists a theta-free graph of girth $k$ that contains $K_t$ as a minor. \end{theorem}

 Since containing $K_t$ as a minor implies having treewidth at least~$t$, layered wheels provide theta-free graphs of arbitrarily large girth and treewidth.
-Their tree-independence number is also arbitrarily large, since the treewidth of a triangle-free graph with tree-independence number at most $t$ is at most $R(3, t+1)-2$ where $R(a, b)$ denotes the classical Ramsey number, see~\cite{DBLP:journals/jctb/DallardMS24}.
+Their tree-independence number is also arbitrarily large by \cref{l:ramsey}.
 To fulfill our goal, it therefore remains to prove that layered wheels do not contain large grids or complete bipartite graphs as induced minors.
 As far as we can see, this is non-trivial because even if layered wheels are precisely defined, checking directly that they do not contain some $(k\times k)$-grid or $K_{r, s}$ as an induced minor seems to be tedious, at least according to our several attempts.
 An indication of this is that some layered wheels do contain $K_{3, 3}$ as an induced minor, which is not obvious, see \cref{f:k33Layered} (this figure is meaningful only with the precise definition of a layered wheel).

 Our approach is therefore less direct: we study what induced subgraphs are forced by the presence of a large grid or complete bipartite graph as an induced minor as we explain now.